Wired speakers, better sound: The best active speakers of 2024

 Updated on

-As with all tech, audio kits have become smaller and more powerful than ever.
-Amplifier tech is a prime example - not because circuit boards are shrinking, but because amps need lots of power.
-And that’s not an easy thing to shrink without compromising on frequency range and volume.
+Audio kits have become smaller and more powerful than ever.
+Amplifier tech is a prime example – not because circuit boards are shrinking, but because amps need lots of power.
+And that’s not an easy thing to shrink without compromising on frequency range and volume (read on to our jargon buster to find out more).
 That is, until now.
 Even top brands such as KEF and Wharfedale are getting in on the act.
 Use your hard-earned money wisely and you’ll be able to ditch the bulky amp while still outperforming some dedicated hi-fi speaker systems.

 • Best budget: JAM Bluetooth Bookshelf Speakers – View on Amazon

-• Best bookshelf: Edifier R1280DBs Bookshelf Speakers - View on Amazon
+• Best bookshelf: Edifier R1280DBs Bookshelf Speakers – View on Overclockers

 • Best compact: JBL 1 Series 104 Compact Speakers – View on Amazon